Nissan 370Z: 370Z GT Edition (2011–2012)

 The 370Z GT Edition is a version of the 370Z Coupé commemorating Nissan's global success in GT racing and 40 years of the Z in the UK.
-It is built for the UK market and includes a choice of 3 body colours, (Pearl White, Kuro (metallic) black and Black Rose), grey 'GT' stripes running along the flanks of the car, 19-inch RAYS forged alloy wheels in dark anthracite colour, retuned dampers to provide a better balance between ride comfort and high-speed handling, a rear view parking camera as part of the Premium Connect satellite navigation system, a tyre pressure monitoring system, seven-speed automatic option with snow mode and revised underbody insulation to reduce road noise.
+It is built for the UK market and includes a choice of 3 body colours, (Pearl White, Kuro (metallic) black and Black Rose), grey 'GT' stripes running along the flanks of the car, 19-inch RAYS forged alloy wheels in dark anthracite colour, re-tuned dampers to provide a better balance between ride comfort and high-speed handling, a rear view parking camera as part of the Premium Connect satellite navigation system, a tyre pressure monitoring system, seven-speed automatic option with snow mode and revised underbody insulation to reduce road noise.

 The vehicle went on sale starting at £35,000, and deliveries began on 1 June 2011.